Back to the articles

 This is the first year that we participated as vendors, with a booth and a team.
 It is one of the biggest embedded events, if not the biggest one in the world.

-Attila Szasz, Gergo Hosszú, and Jonathan Bodo were there, and here is a short recap of what were the most important takeaways for them.
+Attila Szasz, Gergo Hosszú, and Jonathan Bodo were there.
+Here is a short video we shot at the venue, and also recap below of the most important takeaways for them.

 How would you describe this year's embedded world event?